All Episodes

 And I'm sure YouTube won't appreciate it, but it doesn't matter.

-Now, when you see this story, this is from Charlotte where this word happened.
+Now, when you see this story, this is from Charlotte, where it happened.

-This young woman leaving work, sat down, unsuspecting, and this man for no reason pulled at a knife and decided to end her life.
+This young woman leaving work sat down unsuspecting, and this man for no reason pulled out a knife and decided to end her life.

 It makes no sense.